-This course is designed to help new or less-experienced players to better play a hand as well as how to defend a hand more successfully.
+This course is designed to help new or less-experienced bridge players to better play a hand as well as to defend a hand more successfully.

 Composting makes use of waste and livens up soil.
 And it's easy to do!
 Come learn the secrets of safely and quickly making rich nutritious compost out of your kitchen and yard waste.
 Learn why, how, where, when, and what.
 Bring your questions for this fun discussion with a Master Composter.
 Feed the soil that feeds the plants that feed us!